Group Testing with Prior Statistics: Background

-\end{theorem} As an immediate corollary, if all probabilities $p_{i}$ are larger than $1/2$, the most efficient way to proceed is to test each element individually.
-Considering the disjunctive nature of measurements, it is therefore natural to test the items in the tail set $\is_L$ individually.
+As an immediate corollary, if all probabilities $\{p_{i}\}_{i=1}^{n}$ are close to $1/2$, the most efficient way to proceed is to test each element individually.\footnote{Considering the disjunctive nature of measurements, it is therefore natural to test the items in the tail set $\is_L$ individually.}

 We believe that this theorem is a witness of a relationship between compression codes and group testing.
 It is a counterpart of the well-known data compression lower bound.
-Indeed, given a probability distribution, the expected length of any code is also lower bounded by the entropy $\ent(\ivt)$ of the distribution $\ivt$.
+Indeed, given a probability distribution, the expected length of any code is also bounded from below by the entropy $\ent(\ivt)$ of the distribution $\ivt$.
 Further, sub-optimal/optimal codes such as Shannon-Fano/Huffman codes~\cite{shannon2001mathematical,huffman1952method,cover2012elements} meet this bound up to small additive factor.
-Some of our algorithms also employ such codes, in a different way, and meet the Probabilistic Group Testing lower bound up to multiplicative factors.
+Some of our algorithms also employ such codes, in a different way, and meet the PGT lower bound in Theorem~\ref{thm:low_bnd} up to a multiplicative factor.